bitauth/chaingraph/docs/helpful-tips.md

 ## Determining a Cash Address from an input

-Chaingraph provides access to direct Blockchain determined, but many use cases will require some more user friendly wrapping.
+Chaingraph provides access to direct Blockchain information with some indexing and help, but many use cases will require further user friendly wrapping.
 For instance, the GraphQL schema provides access to an input's `locking_bytecode`, but not the corresponding CashAddress.
 See Reference.cash for more [about locking scripts](https://reference.cash/protocol/blockchain/transaction/locking-script).

 Example GraphQl call fetching information for transaction `7b1f7a00736c7d4ae0b011fa9544e5fd36a71bf139f9c57920f7f8e6d54a578e` ([transaction on Blockchair.com](https://blockchair.com/bitcoin-cash/transaction/7b1f7a00736c7d4ae0b011fa9544e5fd36a71bf139f9c57920f7f8e6d54a578e)).
 Note the `\\x` prefix required by the GraphQL API.